bobbyiliev/laravel-tips-and-tricks-ebook/ebook/en/content/004-what-is-laravel-jetstream-and-how-to-get-started.md

 composer require laravel/jetstream
 ```

-> Note: you need to have Larave 8 installed.
+> Note: you need to have Laravel 8 installed.
 Otherwise, the above command will fail.

 After that, you would need to run `artisan jetstream:install` and specify the stack that you want to use: